COMPLEXLICENSING EXPERTS

 Cybersecurity + Compliance

-The only UAE firm offering both GCGRA licensing advisory AND gaming-grade cybersecurity through ITSEC — 75+ gaming platform assessments, RNG validation, and GLI alignment.
+The only UAE firm offering GCGRA advisory and gaming-grade cybersecurity through ITSEC — 75+ gaming platform assessments, RNG validation, and GLI alignment.

 03